Halsyon/Halsyon/README.md

 ## I still continue to learn something new in backend development

-- 🔭 I’m currently working on projects Winger Bot
+- 🔭 I’m currently working on projects licence!

 - 🌱 I’m currently learning java
 - 💪 I like to write code